• Home

 Samuel turned 21 in October, and we drove to Houston to surprise him for his birthday.

-Gabriel & Samuel
+2014 Happenings - Gabriel & Samuel

 Samuel’s old friends, Nathan and James Baber, surprised us by showing up, as well, along with ten of his new friends from medical school, all of whom had super nice things to say about our sweet son.

-Samuel's surprise party
+2014 Happenings - Samuel's surprise party

 Doug and Jennifer went on a couples’ retreat with our church this month.
 It was the first time in 27 years we’ve gone anywhere overnight without kids — too bad we had to spend it in separate, gender-segregated cabins.
 Ha!
 We enjoyed the fellowship with our friends, but remain convinced that a well-used lock on the bedroom door trumps romantic but sporadic getaways, every time.

-Doug & Jennifer Flanders
+2014 Happenings - Doug and Jennifer Flanders

 Benjamin turned 19 this month.
 He does a lot of homework these days, but still finds time to spend with family, Skype his girlfriend, and play an occasional game of Ping-Pong, Frisbee, or intramural basketball.